Direct Stafford Loan

 In addition to signing and returning your Financial Assistance Letter to accept the offered Stafford Loan(s), all students borrowing a Stafford Loan for the first time at MassArt need to complete two additional steps in order to finalize their loan application, as described below.

-Please note that you will need your Department of Education Personal Identification Number, or PIN, before you begin this process.
-This is the same PIN that you would have used to complete the FAFSA online.
-If you don't remember your PIN, you may retrieve it online by clicking on "Request a Duplicate PIN" at www.pin.ed.gov.
+Please note that you will need your Federal Student Aid ID, or FSA ID, before you begin this process.
+This is the same FSA ID that you would have used to complete the FAFSA online.
+If you don't remember your FSA ID, you may retrieve it online by clicking on "Request a Duplicate FSA ID" at www.fsaid.ed.gov.

 - STEP 1: ENTRANCE COUNSELING AND QUIZ